 The AGNP role specialty features one required clinical intensive, where you can fine-tune your advanced practice nursing skills in one of our state-of-the-art Centers for Innovative Clinical Practice.
 Guided by expert faculty, you will participate in simulated real-world clinical scenarios with your peers and receive personalized feedback and support.
 For example, you will learn to provide differential diagnoses, perform needle aspirations of joints, read x-rays, and suture the wounds of standardized patients.

-This role specialty requires 600 clock hours of practica over three courses.
+This role specialty requires 585 clock hours over three courses and 45 with the capstone project for a total of 630.
 You may complete your practica with a preceptor who is a nurse practitioner or other appropriate clinician and who meets accreditation and state licensure requirements.
 You’ll gain experiential learning about the role of an AGNP from a mentor who is working in this capacity.
 A dedicated advisor on our clinical education team will work with you to secure practica sites.
 (Students should plan on the need to travel and on some occasions, relocate for practica.)

 In addition to the program learning outcomes, graduates of the Adult Gerontology Nurse Practitioner role specialty are expected to achieve the following learning outcomes:

 - Perform comprehensive health assessments that incorporate diagnostic reasoning and the interpretation of diagnostic procedures.

 - Engage patients and families in planning for health promotion, prevention of disease or disease progression, and symptom management.

 - Apply critical thinking in the diagnosis and problem identification of complex issues related to clinical practice, individuals, populations, and systems of care.

 - Provide ethical, patient-centered care based on best evidence, clinician expertise, patient preference, and circumstances.

 - Evaluate outcomes of care using individual and aggregate data.